jiankuang/Hadoop/Hive/Readme.md

 # Hive
 Hive is a data warehouse system built on top of Hadoop.
+EDW (enterprise data warehouse)

 ## Hive Metastore
 * Remote: for production setting.